gogins/csound-cxx-opcodes/README.md

    method is called once every kperiod during the lifetime of the instrument.

-*[m_input_i,...]* - 0 or more Csound parameters, of any type, size, shape, or rate.
-These are actually the inputs provided by the Csound runtime to `clang_invoke`.
+*[m_input_i,...]* - 0 or more Csound variables, of any type, size, shape, or rate, as defined in [entry1.c](https://github.com/csound/csound/blob/develop/Engine/entry1.c).
+These are actually the input arguments provided by the Csound runtime to `clang_invoke`.

-*[m_output_1,...]* - From 0 to 40 Csound parameters, of any type, size,
+*[m_output_1,...]* - From 0 to 40 Csound variables, of any type, size,
 shape, or rate.
-These are actually the inputs provided by the Csound runtime for `clang_invoke`.
+These are actually the output arguments provided by the Csound runtime for `clang_invoke`.

-The *S_clang_invokeable* symbol is looked up in the LLVM execution session of the global ORC compiler, and a new instance of the `ClangInvokable` class is created. `clang_invoke` then calls the `ClangInvokable::init` method with the input and output parameters, and any output values computed by the `ClangInvokable` are returned in the elements of the *outputs* argument.
+The *S_clang_invokeable* symbol is looked up in the LLVM execution session of the global ORC compiler, and a new instance of the `ClangInvokable` class is created. `clang_invoke` then calls the `ClangInvokable::init` method with the input and output arguments, and any output values computed by the `ClangInvokable` are returned in the elements of the *outputs* argument.

 Because of the variable numbers and types of arguments, it is virtually